ReliaQualAssociates/ramstk/.github/PULL_REQUEST_TEMPLATE.md

 ## Pull Request Checklist

-- [ ] Use cases / requirements have been documented in REQUIREMENTS.md.
-  - [ ] Tests have been added or updated to verify compliance with a requirement.
-  - [ ] Test titles are adequately descriptive.
-  - [ ] Tests capture key use cases.
-  - [ ] Enough edge cases covered for comfort.
-  - [ ] Code coverage has not decreased.
+- Code Style
   - [ ] Code is following code style guidelines.
   - [ ] Followed in new code.
   - [ ] Corrected in existing code whenever possible.
   - [ ] Spelling and English grammar errors have been eliminated.
   - [ ] Attribute and variable names make sense.
-  - [ ] Have you updated or created stub files.
+  - [ ] Stub files created or updated.
   - [ ] New code is readable.
   - [ ] Execute 'make maintain' before committing changes and fix any issues.
   - [ ] Code is not overly complicated; refactor if it is.
   - [ ] Debugging, including print(), statements have been removed.

+- Tests
+  - [ ] At least one test for all newly created functions/methods?
+  - [ ] Tests capture key use cases.
+  - [ ] Enough edge cases covered for comfort.
+  - [ ] Code coverage has not decreased.

+- Documentation
+  - [ ] Update api documentation to reflect the changes made.
+  - [ ] Update the user documentation to reflect the changes made.

+- Chores
   - [ ] Problem areas outside the scope of this PR have an # ISSUE: comment decorating the code block.
 These # ISSUE: comments are automatically converted to issues on successful merge.
 Alternatively, you can manually raise an issue for each problem area you identify.